 Storage type: Local SSD

-If your RDS instance runs MySQL 8.0, the minor engine version must be 20220830 or later.
-For more information about how to update the minor engine version, see Update the minor engine version.
+For MySQL 8.0: The minor engine version must be 20220830 or later.
+To check or update the minor engine version, see Update the minor engine version.

-The instance is in one of the following regions: China (Hangzhou), China (Shanghai), China (Nanjing-Local Region - Decommissioning), China (Qingdao), China (Beijing), China (Hohhot), China (Ulanqab), China (Shenzhen), China (Heyuan), China (Guangzhou), China (Chengdu), China (Hong Kong), China (Fuzhou-Local Region - Decommissioning), Japan (Tokyo), South Korea (Seoul), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), Philippines (Manila), Thailand (Bangkok), Germany (Frankfurt), UK (London), US (Silicon Valley), or US (Virginia).
+Supported regions: China (Hangzhou), China (Shanghai), China (Nanjing-Local Region - Decommissioning), China (Qingdao), China (Beijing), China (Hohhot), China (Ulanqab), China (Shenzhen), China (Heyuan), China (Guangzhou), China (Chengdu), China (Hong Kong), China (Fuzhou-Local Region - Decommissioning), Japan (Tokyo), South Korea (Seoul), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta), Philippines (Manila), Thailand (Bangkok), Germany (Frankfurt), UK (London), US (Silicon Valley), and US (Virginia).

-If this is the first time you are using the RDS backup feature, you must use your Alibaba Cloud account to grant permissions to AliyunServiceRoleForDBS, the service-linked role for Data Disaster Recovery (DBS).
-For more information, see Authorize the service-linked role for DBS.
+Permissions: If this is your first time using the RDS backup feature, grant permissions to AliyunServiceRoleForDBS (the service-linked role for Data Disaster Recovery (DBS)) using your Alibaba Cloud account.
+For details, see Authorize the service-linked role for DBS.

 Usage notes